robsonnslima/b7w-medicenter/README.md

 # Medicenter Flexbox Template

-Meu primeiro projeto utilizando HTML, CSS e JS (interno).
-Um website responsivo, com base no template "Medicenter" da <a href="https://quanticalabs.com/">QuanticaLabs</a>.
+My first project using HTML, CSS, and JS (internal).
+A responsive website, based on the 'Medicenter' template from QuanticaLabs.

-Idealizado durante o módulo 7 do curso "HTML5 e CSS3" da B7Web.
+Idealized during module 7 of the 'HTML5 and CSS3' course at B7Web.